Doug Hopkins

 Douglas Owen Hopkins (April 11, 1961 – December 5, 1993) was an American musician and songwriter.
-He co-founded Gin Blossoms, a popular modern rock band of the early 1990s, with Richard Taylor.
-He was the band's lead guitarist and a principal songwriter.
-Hopkins' writing credits included the hits "Hey Jealousy", "Found Out About You", "Hold Me Down" and "Lost Horizons".
+He co-founded Gin Blossoms, a popular modern rock band of the early 1990s.
+He was the band's lead guitarist and principal songwriter.
+Hopkins' writing credits included the hits "Hey Jealousy" and "Found Out About You".

-Hopkins died by suicide in 1993 after suffering from mental health issues and alcoholism.
+Due to his alcoholism, Hopkins was dismissed from Gin Blossoms just before the band broke into the mainstream.
+His dismissal was controversial, however, and it only worsened his alcoholism and mental health issues.
+Hopkins died by suicide in December 1993 from a self-inflicted gunshot wound at the age of 32.

+History

 Early life and education

 Hopkins was born in Seattle, Washington, and raised in Tempe, Arizona.
-He graduated from Tempe's McClintock High School in 1979, and two years later, while attending Arizona State University, formed his first rock band with Bill Leen.
+He graduated from Tempe's McClintock High School in 1979, and two years later, while attending Arizona State University, formed his first rock band with Bill Leen (The Psalms).
 Hopkins was the guitarist and Leen the bassist, although neither knew how to play the instruments.
-Hopkins graduated from Arizona State in 1985 with a degree in sociology.
+Hopkins graduated from Arizona State in 1985, with a degree in sociology.

 Career

-By 1987, Hopkins and Leen formed Gin Blossoms, and in 1988, Jesse Valenzuela and Phillip Rhodes signed on as the band's second guitarist and drummer, respectively.
-Robin Wilson, the band's eventual lead singer, joined in 1988 as well.
+In 1987, Hopkins (lead guitar) and Leen (bass) formed Gin Blossoms alongside Richard Taylor on rhythm guitar, Chris McCann on drums, and Jesse Valenzuela on vocals.
+After a few lineup changes, by the following year, the lineup was settled when Velenzuela switched to rhythm guitar, Robin Wilson joined as vocalist, and Phillip Rhodes joined as drummer.
+Hopkins was the band's primary songwriter, both musically and lyrically (although other members occasionally contributed as well).
+The band released their debut album, Dusted, in 1989 on the independent label San Jacinto.

-Hopkins had suffered from chronic depression since childhood and had been battling alcoholism for several years.
-However, in 1990, Gin Blossoms were one of the hottest local bands in Tempe and the surrounding areas, and they signed a contract with A&M Records.
+Hopkins had suffered from chronic depression since childhood and had been battling alcoholism for several years; however, in 1990, Gin Blossoms were one of the hottest local bands in Tempe and the surrounding areas, and they signed a contract with the major label A&M Records.
+Hopkins was resistant to signing to a major label, feeling it would mean loss of control over his creative decisions; thus, he reacted to the deal with stubbornness and more drinking.
+The band struggled during the recording sessions for their major label debut album, and as a result they were only able to finish an EP, titled Up and Crumbling, in 1991.

-Hopkins was resistant to signing to a major label, feeling like its property, and reacted with stubbornness and more drinking.
-When the band recorded its second studio album New Miserable Experience in February 1992, it was reported that Hopkins was unable to stand during his recording sessions.
-Faced with the prospect of firing Hopkins or being dropped by A&M, the band terminated Hopkins.
+Due to the moderate success of Up and Crumbling, A&M continued to push the band to record a full-length album.
+In February 1992, during the recording sessions for their full-length major label debut album New Miserable Experience, it was reported that Hopkins' drinking had hit a breaking point.
+He was unable to stand during his recording sessions and his hands trembled to the point of being unable to play guitar.
+Faced with the prospect of firing Hopkins or being dropped by A&M, the band chose to terminate Hopkins.
 Doused in aftershave and mouthwash to cover the effects of his days-long drinking binge, he was flown back to Arizona.